 In providing our services, we will consult with the City regarding matters of accounting, financial reporting or other significant business issues.
 Accordingly, our fee includes estimated time necessary for this consultation.

+Circumstances may require the Auditor of State to confirm balances with your financial institution resulting in additional nominal charges which will not require an amendment to this agreement.
 However, should a matter require research, consultation or audit work beyond this estimate, the Auditor of State and the City will agree to an appropriate revision in services and fee.
-These revisions will also be set forth in the form of the attached Amendment to Letter of Arrangement.
+These revisions will also be set forth in the form of the attached Amendment to Engagement Letter.